AckerlyXu/heima/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 ms.devlang: na
 ms.topic: article
 origin.date: 01/23/2017
-ms.date: 04/10/2017
+ms.date: 09/04/2017
-ms.author: v-johch
+ms.author: v-haiqya
 ---

-#Dynamic encryption: Configure Content Key Authorization Policy
+# Dynamic encryption: Configure Content Key Authorization Policy
 [!INCLUDE [media-services-selector-content-key-auth-policy](../../includes/media-services-selector-content-key-auth-policy.md)]

 ##Overview

 Azure Media Services enables you to deliver your content encrypted (dynamically) with Advanced Encryption Standard (AES) (using 128-bit encryption keys) and PlayReady DRM.
 Media Services also provides a service for delivering keys and PlayReady licenses to authorized clients.

-If you want for Media Services to encrypt an asset, you need to associate an encryption key (**CommonEncryption** or **EnvelopeEncryption**) with the asset (as described [here](./media-services-rest-create-contentkey.md)) and also configure authorization policies for the key (as described in this article).
+If you want for Media Services to encrypt an asset, you need to associate an encryption key (**CommonEncryption** or **EnvelopeEncryption**) with the asset (as described [here](media-services-rest-create-contentkey.md)) and also configure authorization policies for the key (as described in this article).

 When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content using AES or PlayReady encryption.
 To decrypt the stream, the player will request the key from the key delivery service.
 To decide whether or not the user is authorized to get the key, the service evaluates the authorization policies that you specified for the key.

 Media Services supports multiple ways of authenticating users who make key requests.
 The content key authorization policy could have one or more authorization restrictions: **open** or **token** restriction.
 The token restricted policy must be accompanied by a token issued by a Secure Token Service (STS).
-Media Services supports tokens in the **Simple Web Tokens** ([SWT](https://msdn.microsoft.com/zh-cn/library/gg185950.aspx#BKMK_2)) format and **JSON Web Token **(JWT) format.
+Media Services supports tokens in the **Simple Web Tokens** ([SWT](https://msdn.microsoft.com/library/gg185950.aspx#BKMK_2)) format and **JSON Web Token **(JWT) format.

 Media Services does not provide Secure Token Services.
 You can create a custom STS or leverage Microsoft Azure ACS to issue tokens.
 The STS must be configured to create a token signed with the specified key and issue claims that you specified in the token restriction configuration (as described in this article).
 The Media Services key delivery service will return the encryption key to the client if the token is valid and the claims in the token match those configured for the content key.